 The F-Scan Gait Analysis System & Its Role in Diabetic Foot Care

-Step Ahead Foot & Ankle Clinic offers computerized gait analysis using the F-Scan® in-shoe pressure measurement system.
+Step Ahead Foot and Ankle, LLC offers computerized gait analysis using the F-Scan® in-shoe pressure measurement system.
 This state-of-the-art system allows us to “see inside the shoe, giving us a better understanding of how a person’s foot interacts with their footwear and helping us provide the best, most advanced care in the area.

 People with diabetes have an increased risk of developing pressure ulcers, which increase the likelihood of an eventual amputation.
 Ulcers occur when sustained pressure in a specific area causes tissue to break down – they are literally wounds that develop “from the inside out."
 Offloading, or redistributing pressure from these areas is an important part of preventing and healing pressure ulcers.

 The F-Scan system is often used to help find and address the root cause of these problems by clearly quantifying areas of high pressure in a color-coded display.
 It also provides us with timing and gait parameters we can use to develop optimal treatments for each individual.
 We can easily share a patient’s test results with them, making it easier to explain diagnoses and treatments.
 Diabetic orthotics can be modified on site, with the assistance of the In-shoe pressure measurement system, the results of which can be tested immediately and on-site as well.
 This results in decreased risk of ulceration recurrence or progression, faster ulceration healing times, and less risk of major limb amputation.